thunderbird/thunderbird-android/docs/contributing/contribution-workflow.md

 Before coding:
 1. Comment on the GitHub issue you want to work on.
 2. Explain your intended approach.
+3. For non-trivial changes, you may be asked to create an **[RFC](../engineering/rfcs/README.md)** and a **[Technical Design](../engineering/technical-designs/README.md)** to reach consensus before implementation.
-3. Wait for maintainer feedback to ensure alignment and avoid duplicate work.
+4. Wait for maintainer feedback to ensure alignment and avoid duplicate work.

 ## 🍴 Forking and Cloning